hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/txingestion.rst

 Differences between Multi-Step Deposits and Withdrawals
 -------------------------------------------------------

-The main difference is similar as for 1-step transfers that the sender that creates the withdrawal offer, i.e., the treasury party sees a ``TransferFactory_Transfer``.
+Analogously to 1-step transfers, the sender that creates the withdrawal offer, i.e., the treasury party sees a ``TransferFactory_Transfer`` exercise node and can extract amount and reason from that.

 For Canton Coin, both the creation of the ``TransferInstruction`` as well as the acceptance currently charge